Charge Your Ride

 What options are available for electrified vehicles?

-• Fully electric vehicles (EVs) use energy stored in a large, rechargeable battery to power the electric motor.
+• Battery electric vehicles (BEVs) use energy stored in a large, rechargeable battery to power the electric motor.
 These vehicles are the least expensive to run and do not produce any tailpipe emissions.

 • Plug-in hybrid electric vehicles (PHEVs) have a battery that powers the vehicle for the first 30-60 km before the vehicle switches to operating like a regular gas powered hybrid.
 The battery can plug into the same chargers as fully electric vehicles to charge the battery, or fill up at the gas station if needed.